Discover Reykjavik's Best Vegan Spots: A Vegan Food Guide to Iceland's Capital

 Sandholt

 Sandholt, a historic family-run bakery and café in downtown Reykjavík, has been perfecting their craft since 1920.
 This elegant establishment combines traditional Icelandic baking with French pastry techniques, offering an impressive selection of breads, pastries, and café fare.
-While known for their artisanal baked goods, they've thoughtfully expanded their menu to include several vegan options, from plant-based croissants to dairy-free cakes.
-The charming space, with its aromatic displays and cozy seating area, provides a perfect setting for enjoying their fresh-baked creations alongside specialty coffee.
+While known for their artisanal baked goods, they've thoughtfully expanded their menu to include several vegan options especially when it comes to their toasts and sandwiches.

 Price Range: $$